Most of us need eight hours a sleep a night to fully function. But the daytime equivalent of needing eight glasses of water per day rests on myth.

 Humans lose water in vapor form when we breathe and still more is lost through urine and sweat.
 Even an Inuit couch potato will perspire, though imperceptibly, and this goes back to our inefficient use of internal water supplies.
 Our bodies use sweat for temperature control by drawing heat off the skin, where it evaporates.

 The amount varies by person and environment, but the average amount lost per day to sweating, breathing, and urinating is two liters.
 Whatever is lost must be replenished to maintain equilibrium.
 But, again, two liters is merely the average, and the determining factor is how much a given person has lost, and water contained in foods also serves to replace spent reserves.

 Of course, one should adjust if in hot weather or doing hard labor.
 And in an article on the McGill University website, Dr. Christopher Labos cautions that the thirst reflex wanes with age, which is one reason seniors die during heat waves.
 So age, temperature, and activity can all result in reasonable exceptions to the notion that consciously drinking a set amount of water per day is unnecessary.

-If a person in those circumstances drinks too much, they should be fine.
+If a person in those circumstances drink too much, they should be fine.
 Except in extreme cases, drinking more water than what the body needs is harmless, though without benefit.
 Excess amounts will be pissed away.
 The kidneys’ primary role is to ensure water losses equal water intake.
 If they fail in this mission and water retention occurs, the victim will experience swollen feet, with this ballooning then creeping its way up the legs.
 This is nature’s way of letting us know a vital organ is failing and we need medical attention immediately.